-- 1. The support broker agency must maintain a presence in each region for which they are providing services; - 2.
+- a.
+The support broker agency must maintain a presence in each region for which they are providing services; - b.
 The support broker agency must maintain a consistent way (for example, phone, pager, email, and fax) for the SDCB member to contact the support broker provider during typical business hours which are 8:00 a.m. to 5:00 p.m.
-Monday through Friday; - 3.
+Monday through Friday;

+- c.
 The support broker agency must maintain a consistent way (for example phone, pager, email, and fax) for the SDCB member to contact the support broker provider during non-business hours: prior to 8:00 a.m. and after 5:00 p.m.
-MST on weekdays and on weekends and for emergency purposes; - 4.
+MST on weekdays and on weekends and for emergency purposes; - d.
 The support broker agency must provide a location to conduct confidential meetings with SDCB members when it is not possible to do so in the SDCB member's home.
-This location must be convenient for the SDCB member and compliant with the Americans with Disabilities Act (ADA); - The support broker agency must maintain an operational fax machine at all times; and - 6.The support broker agency must maintain an operational email address, internet access, and the necessary technology to access SDCB related systems: - 7.
-The support broker agency shall maintain a current local/state community resource manual. - 8.
-The support broker agency shall adhere to Medicaid General Provider policies 8.302.1. - 9.
-The support broker agency shall ensure the development and implementation of a written grievance procedure in compliance with - 8.349.2.11 NMAC. - 10.
-The support broker agency shall meet all of the qualifications set forth in 8.304.12 NMAC. - 11.
-The support broker agency shall maintain HIPAA compliant primary records for each SDCB member including, but not limited to: - a.
-Current and historical SDCB care plan and budget; - b.
-Contact log that documents all communication with the SDCB member; - c.
-Completed/signed quarterly visit form(s); - d.
-MCO/UR documentation of approvals/denials, including SDCB care plan and revision requests; - e.
-MCO/UR correspondence; (requests for additional information, etc.); - f.
-Copy of current and all historical Comprehensive Needs Assessment (CNA) including the Assessor's individual specific health and safety recommendations;

-- g.
-Notifications of medical and financial eligibility; - h.
-SDCB budget utilization reports from the FMA; - i.
-Environmental Modification approvals/denials; - j.
-Legally Responsible Individual (LRI) approvals/denials; - k.
-Documentation of SDCB member and employee incident management training; - 1.
-Copy of legal guardianship or representative papers and other pertinent legal designations; and - m.
+This location must be convenient for the SDCB member and compliant with the Americans with Disabilities Act (ADA); - e.
+The support broker agency must maintain an operational fax machine at all times; - f.
+The support broker agency must maintain an operational email - g. address, internet access, and the necessary technology to access SDCB related systems; - h.
+The support broker agency shall maintain a current local/state community resource manual. - i.
+The support broker agency shall adhere to Medicaid General Provider policies 8.302.1. - j.
+The support broker agency shall ensure the development and implementation of a written grievance procedure in compliance with 8.349.2.11 NMAC. - k.
+The support broker agency shall meet all of the qualifications set forth in 8.304.12 NMAC. - 1.
+The support broker agency shall maintain HIPAA compliant primary records for each SDCB member including, but not limited to: - i.
+Current and historical SDCB care plan and budget; - ii.
+Contact log that documents all communication with the SDCB member; - iii.
+Completed/signed quarterly visit form(s); - iv.
+MCO/UR documentation of approvals/denials, including SDCB care plan and revision requests; - v.
+MCO/UR correspondence; (requests for additional information, etc.); - vi.
+Copy of current and all historical Comprehensive Needs Assessment (CNA) including the Assessor's individual specific health and safety recommendations; - vii.
+Notifications of medical and financial eligibility; - viii.
+SDCB budget utilization reports from the FMA; - ix.
+Environmental Modification approvals/denials; - x.
+Responsible Individual (LRI) approvals/denials; - xi.
+Documentation of SDCB member and employee incident management training; - xii.
+Copy of legal guardianship or representative papers and other pertinent legal designations; and - xiii.
 Copy of the approval form for the authorized representative and/or authorized agent.

-E.F.
-Support Broker Qualifications
+F. Support Broker Qualifications